 The study referenced in this blog was released by the Journal of the American Medical Association entitled Association of Testosterone Therapy With Mortality, Myocardial Infarction, and Stroke in Men With Low Testosterone and was released on November 6, 2013.

-If you have suffered complications or injuries as a result of taking treatments for low testosterone, please call the Law Offices of Michael A. DeMayo, L.L.P. for a free case evaluation.
+If you have suffered complications or injuries as a result of taking treatments for low testosterone, please call DeMayo Law Offices, L.L.P. for a free case evaluation.
 704-333-1000